kurta999/CustomKeyboard/README.md

 1. **CustomMacro** - Currently requires an external Nucleo L495ZG board with UART TTL to USB adapter for transmitting key-presses to PC and additionally an USB-A to Micro-USB adapter if your keyboard has USB-A port.
 The nucleo is just a simple USB Host, which receives key-presses from the connected keyboard and transmits it to PC via UART.
 It could be done with hooking in windows, but this solution always crashed the debugger in MSVC, so I went with the more expensive way - another way would be to create a custom driver for the secondary keyboard, but I do not have time for that.
 Macros can be added in configuration page or in settings.ini file directly - they can be bound to a global profile or per application, even key combinations are supported too.
 Firmware for Nucle board is available here: https://github.com/kurta999/UsbHost

 2. **Sensors** - Backend means simple TCP server where sensor connencts and sends measurements.
-Each measurement is inserted to a local SQLite database and a graph generated with last 30 measurements, last day & last week average data by default, this can be changed in settings.ini.
+Average of easurements within specified integration period is inserted to SQLite database and a graph generated with last 30 measurements, last day & last week average data by default, this can be changed in settings.ini.
 Database is updated in every 10 minutes, but you can update manually by clicking on "Generate graphs" in front panel.
 Graphs can be seen at "you_local_ip:2005/graphs" by default.
 If your computer running and your sensor is connected, you can see the graphs in real time - even from your phone.

 3. **Backend for Corsair's G Keys** - Corsair pretty well fucked up it's iCUE, sometimes memory usage can grow to 500MB.
 That's enormeous for an application which runs in background and executes macro for binded keys.
 It's possible to use CustomMacro feature to bind everything to Corsair's G keys (beside second keyboard, of coruse).
 This is a simple HID API which receives keypresses for G keys.
 Supports K95 RGB (18 G keys, older one) and K95 RGB Platinum.